The Opioid Epidemic

 Scott died of an accidental overdose.
 Scott is one of tens of thousands of Fentanyl related deaths in our country over the past year.
 For those of you who don’t know, Fentanyl is a synthetic opioid pain reliever 50 to 100 times more powerful than heroin.
 According to a National Vital Statistics System report recently published from the Centers for Disease Control and Prevention, Fentanyl is now the drug most frequently involved in overdose deaths in the U.S.

 The reason for this is simple.
 Most individuals using other drugs, whether experimentally or to feed an addiction) are blatantly unaware that this so-called arsenic is being used to lace drugs like pain pills and cocaine.
 It is a cheaper way to produce a similar high, but at 50 to 100 times more powerful than other opioids, it’s a silent killer.
+Much like heroin, there are places that may be able to help those who are suffering from addiction, if you know someone who is suffering from addiction and you wish to help, you might want to check out somewhere like https://www.therecoveryvillage.com/heroin-addiction/ for information and advice.

 Anyone who knows me, knows that passiveness in the wake of tragedy is against my religion.
 When my brother died, a part of me died with him.
 Utterly empty, crushed and picking up the pieces, there’s still the relentless and resilient side of me who wants to do something about it.
 I’ve been working fast and furiously on gathering the information I need to use my platform for interaction, education and awareness when it comes to this topic.